joshi-stuff/joshi/README.md

 ## Comparison to Node.js or similar tools

-### Why should I use joshi instead of Node.js
+### Why you should use joshi instead of Node.js

-The main reasons why I created `joshi` are:
+The main reasons why `joshi` was created are:

 1. It is by far much simpler than `Node.js`: this is because `Duktape` is just one C file implementing the whole JavaScript engine.